Cairi-S/tom-poulson/README.md

 - This website aims to break down the different areas the musician works within to clear, accessible areas so the user can quickly navigate to the section they are interested in whilst also encouraging them to continue browsing the website.

 First Time Visitor Goals:
-- Visiting the site for the first time, I want to discover more about the musician and find information on the artist and reviews of their concerts to see if I should consider making a booking.
+- Visiting the site for the first time, I want to discover more about the musician and find reviews of their concerts to see if I should consider making a booking.
 - Visiting the site for the first time, I want to be able to navigate the site quickly and effectively to find what I need.
 - Visiting the site for the first time, I am looking for clearly documented experience to know if I should consider making a booking.